pmemoli/Data-Science-Thesis/notebook.md

 helm-server --o src/data/helm-results/

 It would be a good idea to have a "run metrics" method on the hugginface client that stores the likelihood metrics.
 It would also be a good idea to add a "metric" parameter to the run command.

+Succesfully added a "compute metric" method that stores something in the response!
+Just have to add PE and SE now (hidden state based metrics in the future, but that is going to be so simple).

+## August 19th 2025:

+I understand now how multiple choice benchmarks are performed.
+They feed the question and possible answer to the model, and then just compare the logprobs (normalized ofc).
+Its not as easy to get metrics ignoring the question like with COT benchmarks, since the hugginface clients don't distinguish between them.
+I'd have to modify the method which calls the client, and a "question length" parameter to everything...

+I'm going to focus on COT benchmarks and only then pass to multiple choice.
+The context on which this may be useful is on lm-tasks, which are closer to COT than MC benchmarks.

+Was able to run gsm with:

+helm-run --run-entries gsm:model=openai/gpt2 \
+ --suite test \
+ --output-path src/data/helm/ \
+ --max-eval-instances 1

+But the metrics return 0.
+There is an error somewhere i can't find...
+Too tired, tomorrow i'm testing this with better models and seeing if it this fixes by itself.

+helm-run --run-entries gsm:model=microsoft/phi-3.5-mini-instruct \
+ --suite test \
+ --output-path src/data/helm/ \
+ --max-eval-instances 1

+## August 20th 2025:

+Succesfully ran:

+helm-run --run-entries gsm:model=microsoft/phi-3.5-mini-instruct \
+ --suite test \
+ --output-path src/data/helm/ \
+ --max-eval-instances 1

+With the three entropy based metrics.
+All that's left is running it on all the relevant datasets and computing the results.